Tutorial: Create a Radius Application

 6. Press CTRL+C to terminate the port-forward and log stream.

-7. Run rad app connections again to see the new dependency:
+7. Run rad app graph again to see the new dependency:

 You should see the container and Mongo database you just deployed, along with the underlying Kubernetes resources that were created to run them: